-Having the right tools to help you find the problem can be critical to get the job done.
+Having the right tools to help you find the problem can be critical to getting the job done.

 Keep in mind every mechanic will have their own style and method when it comes to finding a problem.

 Some will use the simplest of tools while other will use more expensive diagnostic equipment.

-The main goal always is to get the job done and fixed so using whatever tool you feel best using is the way to go.
+The main goal always is to get the job done so using whichever tool you feel best with is the best way to go.